danjulio/gCore/Arduino/readme.md

 2. lv_arduino
 3. TFT_eSPI for gCore

-Note that I linked to an obsolete version of the LVGL for Arduino library.
-This is because I know this one works.
-It may be that the version available through the Arduino library manager also works (but you'll still have to install the ```lv_conf.h``` file.

 #### joystick_3d
 A port of Arvind Singh's Naruto demo using his tgx 3D graphic library.
 Spin around a model of the character Naruto Uzumaki displayed as a 3D surface with or without a texture map or shading.
 Makes use of tasks running on both CPUs to improve performance.
 Supports an optional Sparkfun [I2C joystick](https://www.sparkfun.com/products/15168) plugged into the Qwiic interface to manually control the view (pan/zoom/switch shaders).
+Be sure to uncomment the line ```#define USE_JOYSTICK``` just below the comments at the top of the sketch to include support for the joystick.

 ![joystick_3d Demo](Pictures/joystick_3d.png)

 Uses the following libraries.

 1. gCore
-2. Sparkfun\_Qwiic\_Joystick\_Arduino\_Library (available in Library manager or from the [product](https://www.sparkfun.com/products/15168) page)
+2. Sparkfun\_Qwiic\_Joystick\_Arduino\_Library (only needed if ```USE_JOYSTICK``` is defined)
 3. TFT_eSPI for gCore
 4. tgx